Optimize the Largest Contentful Paint Image

 Why Text is Faster Than an Image.
 The performance difference comes down to the request pipeline.
 A text node (like an <h1> or <p>) is part of the main HTML document.
 It has no separate resource request; its rendering is only blocked by CSS.
 An image, on the other hand, is an external resource that requires its own HTTP request.
 This introduces network latency (DNS, TCP, TLS, and download time) on top of being blocked by CSS.
 This distinction is the core reason for the performance difference and why controlling the LCP candidate is a powerful, expert-level strategy.

-Without getting into a heated debate about squeezing out the last byte or the perfect settings for WebP vs. AVIF, let’s agree on one thing: older formats like JPEG and PNG are largen and slower compared to modern formats like WebP or AVIF.
-If you want a deeper dive, this article breaks it down.
+Without getting into a heated debate about squeezing out the last byte or the perfect settings for WebP vs. AVIF, let's agree on one thing: older formats like JPEG and PNG are larger and slower compared to modern formats like WebP or AVIF.
+For a full overview of image optimization techniques, see our guide on image optimization.

-As a general rule, you should serve a lossy WebP or AVIF version of your LCP image (better yet, use these formats for all your images, but we’re focusing on LCP here).
-With WebP support at around 95% and AVIF support at 92%, it sstill makes sense to serve older, fallback images as well.
-To do this just 'progressive enhancements' where we serve these modern formats only to browsers that support them.
+As a general rule, you should serve a lossy WebP or AVIF version of your LCP image (better yet, use these formats for all your images, but we're focusing on LCP here).
+With WebP support at around 95% and AVIF support at 92%, it still makes sense to serve older, fallback images as well.
+To do this, use 'progressive enhancement' where we serve these modern formats only to browsers that support them.

 Decoding Speed vs. Compression Trade-off